Zend Framework 3 / Laminas Doctrine Authentication Module

 <dl class="zend_form">

-<dt><?php echo $this->formLabel($this->form->get('companyName')); ?></dt>
+<dt><?= $this->formLabel($this->form->get('companyName')); ?></dt>

-<dd><?php echo $this->formText($this->form->get('companyName')) . $this->formElementErrors($this->form->get('companyName')); ?></dd>
+<dd><?= $this->formText($this->form->get('companyName')) . $this->formElementErrors($this->form->get('companyName')); ?></dd>

-<dt><?php echo $this->formLabel($this->form->get('emailAddress')); ?></dt>
+<dt><?= $this->formLabel($this->form->get('emailAddress')); ?></dt>

-<dd><?php echo $this->formText($this->form->get('emailAddress')) . $this->formElementErrors($this->form->get('emailAddress')); ?></dd>
+<dd><?= $this->formText($this->form->get('emailAddress')) . $this->formElementErrors($this->form->get('emailAddress')); ?></dd>

-<dt><?php echo $this->formLabel($this->form->get('password')); ?></dt>
+<dt><?= $this->formLabel($this->form->get('password')); ?></dt>

-<dd><?php echo $this->formPassword($this->form->get('password')) . $this->formElementErrors($this->form->get('password')); ?></dd>
+<dd><?= $this->formPassword($this->form->get('password')) . $this->formElementErrors($this->form->get('password')); ?></dd>

-<dd><?php echo $this->formHidden($this->form->get('csrf')) . $this->formElementErrors($this->form->get('csrf')); ?>
+<dd><?= $this->formHidden($this->form->get('csrf')) . $this->formElementErrors($this->form->get('csrf')); ?>

-<?php echo $this->formSubmit($this->form->get('submit')); ?></dd>
+<?= $this->formSubmit($this->form->get('submit')); ?></dd>

 </dl>

-<?php echo $this->form()->closeTag(); ?>
+<?= $this->form()->closeTag(); ?>

 Adding custom code to registration Return to top

 Whilst adding fields to your registration form having the same name as the property in your users entity will auto populate the entity, there are times that you may need to add custom code to the registration process.
-There is a config key, registrationCallback , which enables you to specify an invokeable class that contains this code.
+There is a config key, registrationCallback , which enables you to specify an invokable class that contains this code.
 An example can be seen below.

 <?php

-namespace Auth\Model;
+namespace YourNamespace\Model;

 use FwsDoctrineAuth\Entity\BaseUsers;